Witness the Truth, Change the Future

 Orange Shirt Day and Kamloops Indian Residential School Findings came before the first National Day for Truth and Reconciliation.

-Orange Shirt Day, an Indigenous-led movement to honour residential school survivors and their families, originated when Phyllis Jack Webstad shared her story at an event held in Williams Lake, BC, in the spring of 2013.
-For many years, it was observed annually but not officially.
+Orange Shirt Day, an Indigenous-led movement to honour residential school survivors and their families, was first held on September 30, 2021.
+Since then, it has been observed annually but not officially.
 In May 2021, Chief Rosanne Casimir of Tk’emlups te Secwepemc confirmed the finding of the remains of 215 children by ground-penetrating radar on the grounds of the former Kamloops Indian Residential School.

 Residential school findings are ongoing.
 Our national dialogue must also be.

 The atrocities committed by the Canadian government on Indigenous Peoples have always been known to Indigenous Peoples, who held the knowledge and suffering without public recognition of the truth by the government.
-As residential school findings continued, we mourned during National Indigenous Peoples Day and History Month 2021, a time usually dedicated to celebrating Indigenous communities and cultures.
+Now, we publicly commemorate these wrongdoings to honour survivors, remember the children who never made it home, raise awareness of intergenerational impacts, and promote reconciliation.

 We must all commit to creating safer places for ongoing dialogue between Indigenous and non-Indigenous Canadians.

 On September 30, 2021, the Canadian government officially designated Orange Shirt Day as a statutory holiday to honour the Survivors of Canadian residential institutions and those who never made it home.
-Canadians observed the first-ever National Day for Truth and Reconciliation as federal and provincial governments publicly recognized the atrocities committed and the deep need for national dialogue and healing.
+Canadians observed the first-ever National Day for Truth and Reconciliation, as federal and provincial governments publicly acknowledged the atrocities committed and the profound need for national dialogue and healing.

 Sit with uncomfortable truths.

-Step forward as a witness to the vitality, cultures, and knowledge of living First Nations, Métis, and Inuit people and communities in Canada.
+Step forward as a witness to the vitality, culture, and knowledge of First Nations and Indigenous Peoples and communities in Canada.

 Read books by Indigenous authors and seek Indigenous perspectives.
 Take opportunities to hear residential school survivors speak.
-Visit cultural centres and events open to the public.
+Visit Indigenous cultural centres and attend public events.
 Listen and find your place in an ongoing national dialogue dedicated to truth and reconciliation on this day and always.

 Reconciliation is unique for everyone.